-‘You shall love the LORD your God with all your heart, with all your soul, and with all your mind.’
+You shall love the LORD your God with all your heart, with all your soul, and with all your mind.’
 This is the first and great commandment.
 And the second is like it: ‘You shall love your neighbor as yourself.
 On these two commandments hang all the Law and the Prophets.’”

 We can reasonably infer that not only are love for God and love for other people the two greatest commandments, but also they indicate what God regards as the purpose for every person’s life.

 As stated by Rick Warren, achieving the primary purpose for life necessitates living for God’s pleasure.
 For every person, a very important part of living for God’s pleasure is to sincerely trust in His Son Jesus Christ as their Savior and Lord.
 But, God also wants everyone to genuinely love both Himself and their fellow humans.
 And, if we are faithful in regard to loving both God and other people, we will have the type of life that God wants us to have.
 This type of life will not only fulfill our purpose in life, it will also provide us with much joy and satisfaction.
 However, without the Holy Spirit who indwells every Christian, it is highly unlikely that a person who has not genuinely trusted in Jesus Christ as their Savior and Lord will be able to fulfill God’s primary purpose for their life.

-[For an explanation of what it means to genuinely trust in Jesus Christ as Savior and Lord, see our articles entitled “Does It Really Matter What You Believe?” and “What Must a Person Do to Be Assured of Eternal Salvation?”]
+[For an explanation of what it means to genuinely trust in Jesus Christ as Savior and Lord, click on “Does It Really Matter What You Believe?” and/or “What Must a Person Do to Be Assured of Eternal Salvation?”]